jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HC 31 When existing trusts come into tax base
 When this section applies
 (1) This section applies if, through a change in circumstances, an amount derived by a trustee of a trust on a day in an income year is assessable income when it would not have been assessable income had it been derived before that day.
 Examples of a change in circumstances are—
-  (a) a non-resident settlor becomes resident in New Zealand, see section HC 30:
+  (a) a non-resident settlor becomes resident in New Zealand, see section HC 30.
-  (b) a charitable trust loses its charitable status, see section HC 13.
+  (b)
+When this section does not apply
+(1B) This section does not apply if the relevant change in circumstances is a charitable trust failing to meet the requirements to derive exempt income under section CW 41 or CW 42 (which relate to charities).
+Instead, see sections HR 11 and HR 12 (which relate to non-exempt charities).
 Person able to make choice
 (2) The choice given in subsections (3) and (4) is to be made by the person who is liable to satisfy the income tax liability of the trustee.
 Establishing cost of trust property